Contents

 - Cradle-to-GraveConsidering impacts at each stage of a product's life cycle, from the time natural resources are extracted from the ground and processed through each subsequent stage of manufacturing, transportation, product use, and ultimately, disposal.

-- CreditA publicly visible uniquely identifiable Credit Certificate Issued by a Registry that gives the owner of the Credit the right to account for one net metric tonne of Verified CO₂e Removal.
-In the case of this Standard, the net tonne of CO₂e Removal comes from a Project Validated against a Certified Protocol.
+- CreditA publicly visible uniquely identifiable Credit Certificate Issued by a Registry that gives the owner of the Credit the right to account for one net metric tonne of Verified CO₂e Removal or Reduction.
+In the case of this Standard, the net tonne of CO₂e Removal or Reduction comes from a Project Validated against a Certified Protocol.

-- Crediting PeriodThe period of time over which a Project Design Document is valid, and over which Removals may be Verified, resulting in Issued Credits.
+- Crediting PeriodThe period of time over which a Project Design Document is valid, and over which Removals or Reductions may be Verified, resulting in Issued Credits.

-- Double CountingImproperly allocating the same Removal from a Project Proponent more than once to multiple Buyers.
+- Double CountingImproperly allocating the same Removal or Reduction from a Project Proponent more than once to multiple Buyers.

 - DurabilityThe amount of time carbon removed from the atmosphere by an intervention – for example, a CDR project – is expected to reside in a given Reservoir, taking into account both physical risks and socioeconomic constructs (such as contracts) to protect the Reservoir in question.